 Financial crime staff should be alert to action taken by regulators in other parts of the financial services industry.

-The Financial Conduct Authority’s (FCA) recent Final Notice against Interactive Brokers UK (IBUK), which attracted a fine of £1,049,000, is a case in point.
+The Financial Conduct Authority’s (FCA) Final Notice against Interactive Brokers UK (IBUK), which attracted a fine of £1,049,000, is a case in point.

 The issue is also of importance because it gives a strong indication of what regulators are looking out for and what pitfalls firms should avoid.